 But when Quebec introduced its own incentives in 1971, the balance shifted.Suddenly, English-speaking Canadian filmmakers had to scramble for funding.

-According to Norman Jewison, who directed The Thomas Crown Affair, this is how he sold Universal Studios on making his film in Toronto: “I simply told them I didn’t need all those tax rebates if I did it here.”It was also easier to find cheap talent.
+According to Norman Jewison, who directed The Thomas Crown Affair, this is how he sold Universal Studios on making his film in Toronto: “I simply told them I did not need all those tax rebates if I did it here.”It was also easier to find cheap talent.

 When producer Ivan Reitman looked for someone to write his first feature, Cannibal Girls, he put out an ad offering $500 a week.Harold Ramis (Animal House) answered the ad and spent several months writing the film while living on $40 a week and feeding his girlfriend with leftover food from the set.